rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers.md

 Use the following steps to configure the automatic updates:

-1. Set the recurring time for each of the updates by entering the following
+1. To set the recurring time for each of the updates, entering the following command to open the configuration file:
-   command:

        vim /etc/apt/apt.conf.d/10periodic

 2. Press the **i** key to enter Insert mode again.

-3. Use the arrow keys to move to the number between the quotes that you want to change, then press the **del** key on your keyboard to remove it.
+3. Use the arrow keys to move to the line for the update that you want to change, then move to the number between the quotes.
+This number indicates the interval between updates, in days.
+Press the **del** key to delete it.

-4. Enter the new number that you want to use recurrence.
-Because the numbers are in `days`, the following image shows that three of the updates will be done each day, and the `AutocleanInterval` to clean the local download archive will be cleaned every fourteen days:
+4. Enter the new number that you want to use for the update interval.
+The following example shows that three of the updates are performed daily, while the `AutocleanInterval` is every 14 days:

     <img src="{% asset_path cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers/picture5.png %}" />

     When you're finished making changes, press the **esc** key, then type **:wq** and press **enter** or **return** to save the configuration.
-A message stating that the file was properly written displays:
+A message stating that the file was properly written displays, as shown in the following image:

     <img src="{% asset_path cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers/picture6.png %}" />

 #### Configure notifications for automatic package updates (optional)

-You can also choose to set up notifications for automatic package updates, such as time of installation, packages installed, and errors during installation.
+You can also choose to set up notifications for automatic package updates, such as time of installation, packages installed, and errors that were generated during the installation process.

 Use the following steps to set up notifications: